 Pineapple lily plants grow from bulbs.
 These interesting bulbs start out as a rosette and do not usually start blooming for a year.
 Then annually, the plants produce the pineapple shaped flowers in July to August.
 Some varieties carry a faint, unpleasant scent.
 The flower is actually comprised of many tiny little flowers clustered together in a cone shape.
 The colors vary but are usually white, cream or flecked with violet.
 The pineapple lily has pointed spear-like leaves and a flowering stem that rises above the plant.

 Most varieties are easily injured in temperatures below 68 F. (20 C.), but some are hardy in temperate zones like the Pacific Northwest.
 The plant is hardy in USDA zones 10 and 11 but can be grown down to zone 8 if it is dug up and overwintered indoors.
 These plants are clumping over time and may get two to three feet wide over time.

 Growing pineapple lilies is easy.
 In zones of 9 or below, start them in pots and then transplant them outdoors after the danger of frost has passed.
 Plant the bulbs in well prepared soil with excellent drainage.
 Work in a few inches of compost or leaf litter to increase the tilth and nutrient content of the planting bed.
 Dig holes 6 to 12 inches deep, every 6 inches.

-Place the bulbs in full sun in spring once soils have warmed to 60 degrees Fahrenheit.
+Place the bulbs in full sun in spring once soils have warmed to 60 F. (16 C.).
 Growing pineapple lilies in a deep container will help you save the bulbs.
 Move the containers indoors when temperatures drop in fall.

 Caring for Pineapple Lily Plants